-In 2011, we opened Narrabri Village, the first village of its kind in New South Wales, to service met and thermal coal mines and coal seam gas in the Gunnedah Basin.
-Our newest village, Boggabri, opened in the third quarter of 2013.
-Boggabri Village, whose first stage, consisting of 508 rooms, opened in 2013, services the operating workforce of two customers with approved mines in the Gunnedah Basin.
-Karratha, in Western Australia, services workforces related to iron ore port expansions and LNG facilities operations on the Northwest Shelf.
+Our Narrabri and Boggabri villages in New South Wales service met and thermal coal mines and coal seam gas in the Gunnedah Basin.
+Karratha village, in Western Australia, services workforces related to iron ore port expansions and LNG facilities operations on the Northwest Shelf.
+Our Kambalda village supports gold and lithium mining in southern Western Australia.